 As summer approaches and the weather heats up, many people are ready to get back out on the water or hit the pool.

 It’s hard to think about safety when you’re having fun, but every year more than 3,500 people drown to death in the United States.

 Drowning is the leading cause of unintentional injury-related deaths behind car accidents for children ages 1-16.
 Contributing factors often include unsecured and unmonitored access to pools and bodies of water, a lack of close supervision, as well as alcohol or drug use.

-When people are injured due to someone else’s negligence, the personal injury lawyers at Villari, Brandes & Giannone, P.C. know it’s important that the responsible party is held accountable for their actions.
+When people are injured due to someone else’s negligence, the personal injury lawyers at Villari, Giannone and Matteo know it’s important that the responsible party is held accountable for their actions.
 It’s often the only way to improve safety and make sure the pain a victim feels after an accident doesn’t happen to someone else.

 Drowning accidents, by the numbers